ISRAEL AND HAMAS: The Facts

 So, what is Hamas?

-What does Hamas want?
+What did Hamas want?

 ‘The Day of Judgment will not come about until Moslems fight Jews and kill them’.

-The specific timing of the October massacre was probably intended to derail the peace talks between Israel and Saudi Arabia – but we should never lose sight of the real agenda of Hamas, which is to annihilate the Jewish people living in Israel.
+The specific timing of the October massacre was probably intended to derail the peace talks between Israel and Saudi Arabia – but we should never lose sight of the real agenda of Hamas, which was to annihilate the Jewish people living in Israel.

 This is perhaps best exemplified in the words of Mosab Hassan Youssef, son of one of the co-founders of Hamas, in a recent media interview in which he exposed the real goal of Hamas.